 Note: This page is about indoor pet cameras.
 The models listed below are usually not suitable for outdoor use.

-My top recommendation for a dog camera is the excellent Petcube Bites.
-It's a stylish camera that streams in high-quality 1080P HD, has a built-in treat dispenser and allows for up to 3x zoom.
-It's not cheap, but still provides great value for money.
+My top recommendation for a dog camera is the excellent Petcube Bites 2.
+It’s a stylish camera that streams in high-quality 1080P Full HD, has a built-in treat dispenser and allows for up to 4x digital zoom.
+It’s not cheap, but still provides great value for money.

 One of the best features of the PetCube is its night vision mode.
 This is great for viewing your pet in the evening or night.
 Most cameras don’t include this feature, so I was impressed to see it on the PetCube.

-As you would expect from a high-quality pet monitor, the Petcube allows you to monitor your dog in real-time - but it also allows for two-way audio.
-This is great if you want to interact with your dog, although this model doesn't include two-way video like the PetChatz HD (see below).
-Monitoring is via the free Android or iOS apps.
+As you would expect from a high-quality pet monitor, the Petcube allows you to monitor your dog in real-time – but it also allows for two-way audio.
+This is great if you want to interact with your dog, although this model doesn’t include two-way video like the PetChatz HD (see below).
+Monitoring is via the free Android or iOS apps, which also allow you to take a photo or video from your phone.

 An interesting feature is the treat scheduling mode.
 This allows you to launch treats on a set basis throughout the day.
 While this is a fun feature, it clearly isn’t enough to substitute proper mental stimulation and interaction with your dog.
 You can also release treats via the app which is more conventional for a dog camera.

-A bonus is the PetCube is a stylish model.
-Unlike some cameras, which can be bulky and unappealing, it'll blend in with almost any modern home.
-I'm also a fan of the brushed aluminium exterior, which gives it a classy feel.
+A bonus is the PetCube’s stylish design.
+Unlike some cameras, which can be bulky and unappealing, it’ll blend in with almost any modern home.
+I’m also a fan of the aluminium exterior, which gives it a classy feel.
+The newer Bites 2 also includes Alexa integration and can even be used as a smart speaker.

-There aren't many drawbacks to the PetCube bites, but the biggest is probably the price.
-It's an expensive pet camera, even though the combination of 1080p video and treat dispenser means it still provides great value.
+There aren’t many drawbacks to the PetCube Bites 2, but the biggest is probably the price.
+It’s an expensive pet camera, even though the combination of 1080p video and treat dispenser means it still provides great value.

-I'm also not a big fan of the app.
-It's not the most user-friendly, as it hides the most important features behind several menu screens.
+I’m also not a big fan of the app.
+It’s not the most user-friendly, as it hides the most important features behind several menu screens.
 I have confidence this will be fixed relatively quickly though, as the Petcube is still a new product.
-The camera is also easy to setup over Wi-Fi ( you just need your Wi-Fi network name and password).
+The camera is also easy to setup over Wi-Fi, as the app guides you through the process.

 If you want a dog camera that does it all, then the PetChatz HD is probably the best choice.
 It’s an expensive camera – so it probably isn’t the right choice if you’re on a tight budget.
 With two way video, a treat dispenser, calming scent release and “DogTV,” there aren’t many cameras that can match its feature list though.